 Guided by an intelligence that oversees the entire land, her magic arises with little effort.
-She is a willing conduit and the life force flows easily through her.
-As her hands begin to glow with tingling warmth, the nurturing magic floats out over the water.
+She is a willing conduit, and the life force flows easily through her.
+As her hands glow with tingling warmth, the nurturing magic floats out over the water.

 To most people, lost as they are in their day-to-day distractions, water appears so unformed, so totally forgettable.
 How blind they are.

 In its own watery way, a river lives and breathes much like we do; it certainly has comparable sensitivities.
-When dismissed so nonchalantly it feels intense pain.
-And when such pain is repeated endlessly, a river can fold in on itself and slide into deep depression.
+When dismissed so nonchalantly, it feels intense pain.
+And when such pain repeats endlessly, a river can fold in on itself and slide into deep depression.
 Then its waters turn sour, a blight on the land.

 The river responds to this unconditional love and relaxes, remembering why it is here.
 To flow endlessly, bring life to the land, and gurgle in joyous celebration of all creation.